 Everyone involved in the Banting Postdoctoral Fellowships program can take steps towards reducing unconscious bias in the selection/recruitment, endorsement, and review processes of a Banting application.
 The following are some tips for reviewers/readers and referees:

-- Allow sufficient time and avoid multi-tasking when reviewing applications to allow for self-correction of bias related tendencies.
+- Allow sufficient time and avoid multi-tasking when you review applications to allow for self-correction of bias-related tendencies.

-- Review the selection criteria before evaluating applications.
+- Review the selection criteria before you begin evaluating applications.

 - Question whether your evaluation would change if the applicant were of a different gender or cultural background, if they had a different name or if they were working on a different research topic.

-- Guard against over-reliance on one piece of information or "first-impression".
+- Guard against over-reliance on one piece of information or on “first impression” reactions.

-- Avoid using stereotypical or interpersonal attributes when describing character and skills, (e.g., words like nice, hardworking, conscientious, dependable, diligent, kind, agreeable, sympathetic, compassionate, selfless, giving, caring, warm, nurturing, maternal, etc.);
+- avoid using stereotypical or interpersonal attributes when describing character and skills (e.g., words such as nice, hardworking, conscientious, dependable, diligent, kind, agreeable, sympathetic, compassionate, selfless, giving, caring, warm, nurturing, maternal);

-- Instead, focus on research skills/achievements using words that describe the candidates research excellence (e.g., thought provoking, innovative, novel, thorough, detailed, impactful);
+- focus on research skills and achievements using words that describe the candidate’s research excellence (e.g., thought-provoking, innovative, novel, thorough, detailed, impactful);

-- Use the nominee's formal title and last name instead of their first name.
-Avoid attributing the contribution of an applicant's work to the order of authors, as not all disciplines follow a single convention;
+- avoid attributing the contribution of an applicant's work to the order of authors, as not all disciplines follow a single convention; and

-- Consider whether your comment unintentionally includes 'doubt raisers' (negative language, hedges, unexplained comments, faint praise and irrelevancies (e.g., 'might make an excellent leader' versus 'is an established leader').
+- consider whether your comment unintentionally includes “doubt raisers” (i.e., negative language, hedges, unexplained comments, faint praise and irrelevancies, such as “might make an excellent leader” versus “is an established leader”).

 - Date modified: